tarepan/validate-typescript/README.md

 Custom validation errors are implemented.
 It is ulikely that you will need to extend these but there may be future extensions.

-For example, supporting JSON formatted validation errors for easier parsing and logging.

 - **ValidationError:** Abstract base class for all validation errors.
 - **ConversionError:** Type of all the conversion errors.
 - **AssertionError:** Type of all the assertion errors.
-- **ValidationError::** Type of all the validation errors.
+- **ValidationError:** Type of all the validation errors.
 - **NotMatchAnyError:** Type of error thrown when `Any` does not match any of the provided validation options.

+For example, supporting JSON formatted validation errors for easier parsing and logging.

 ## Custom Validators (Extensions)